AhmetZamanis/KaggleStoreSales/ReportPart1.md

 the errors due to cyclical effects are even more apparent in 2014 and 2015.
-If we had modeled the trend non-linearly, such as with an STL decomposition, the trend term would likely respond strongly to these fluctuations, and potentially be overfit for predictions after the training time period.
+If we had modeled the trend non-linearly, such as with an STL decomposition, the trend term would likely respond strongly to these fluctuations, potentially causing overfitting issues for predictions after the training time period.

 ### Residuals diagnosis & stationarity